-- Preview Email Newsletter

 WASHINGTON, July 26 -- Velatura Public Benefit Corporation has submitted a public comment letter to the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator for Health Information Technology (ASTP/ONC) responding to a Request for Information on the Health Technology Ecosystem.
 Velatura, an interoperability network operator, outlined recommendations to foster real-time, secure, and patient-centered data exchange across the healthcare system.

-Velatura supports more ST
+Velatura supports the agency's vision for data accessibility and di more ST

 Vermont Legal Aid Urges USDA to Address Privacy Concerns in Proposed National SNAP Database (10)